How To Frame Your Bathroom Mirror

 If you like the streamlined look of a plain mirror but just want to emphasise it a bit more, there are other ways you can make it stand out.

-For an illuminating effect, place a strip of waterproof LED tape lights to the back of the mirror, near the edge.
+For an illuminating effect, and if you don't want to shell out for a Fog Free Mirror or an LED mirror, place a strip of waterproof LED tape lights to the back of the mirror, near the edge.
 These lights are extremely easy to install and can be cut to whatever size you need.
 They also peel off and stick to surfaces, meaning you won’t need to glue them.
 Once switched on, the lights will glow behind the mirror, making it look almost moon-like on the wall.
 You can relax by candlelight in the bath with just your mirror back-lights on for a soothing and peaceful setting.

 Alternatively, if you want to make a bold statement, paint your frame in a colour that completely contrasts with your décor.
 A pop of orange or bright pink in a monotone room can shake things up.
 Incorporate the colour into your accessories to tie the look together.